 Factors that affect GPR success

 For instance, a 400 MHz antenna can resolve objects and stratigraphic interfaces as small as about 20 centimeters in maximum dimension, but are only rarely effective below depths of 3 meters.
 In contrast, lower frequency antennas (in the 100–200 MHz range) can theoretically transmit energy that penetrates 5 meters or more, but are incapable of resolving objects or interfaces smaller than about 60 centimeters in dimension.
 In most of the ground conditions in the Tophane area there was good depth penetration to about 1.5 m or even greater using the 400 MHz antennas.
-Below that depth radar energy was attenuated by electrically conductive materials the ground and obscured somewhat by ambient electromagnetic noise (cell phones and other radio broadcasts) created by the urban environment.
+Below that depth radar energy was attenuated by electrically conductive materials in the ground and obscured somewhat by ambient electromagnetic noise (cell phones and other radio broadcasts) created by the urban environment.

-Another factor is geometric spreading that occurs as energy moves into the ground.
-This loss is a function of the conical shape of the transmitted radar pattern that spreads the energy out over a larger and larger surface area as it travels deeper in the ground (Conyers 2004: 62).
+Another factor is the geometric spreading that occurs as energy moves into the ground.
+This loss is a function of the conical shape of the transmitted radar pattern that spreads the energy out over a larger and larger surface area as it travels deeper in the ground (Conyers 2004, 62).
 Spherical spreading with depth decreases the amount of energy that can be reflected back to the surface from any one buried object or interface below the surface, lowering the effective resolution of any reflections generated from it.
 This is a factor inherent in the method and cannot be adjusted for using standard GPR equipment.

-A third site-specific factor is energy objects or discontinuities in the ground, redirecting some of it away from the surface receiving antenna so that it is not recorded.
+A third site-specific factor is energy objects or discontinuities in the ground, redirecting some of the energy away from the surface receiving antenna so that it is not recorded.
 This was not a problem in the Tophane area as the ground tested was not composed of large-sized stones.
-A similar site specific factor, and the one that is most variable and important factor in determining the GPR method's effectiveness is electromagnetic attenuation.
-As radar energy is composed of both electrical and magnetic waves, which move in a cojoined fashion (Conyers 2004: 24), the removal of either one or the other by electrically conductive or magnetically susceptible ground effectively destroys the transmitted energy.
+A similar site specific factor, and the one that is the most variable and important factor in determining the GPR method's effectiveness, is electromagnetic attenuation.
+As radar energy is composed of both electrical and magnetic waves, which move in a conjoined fashion (Conyers 2004, 24), the removal of either one or the other by electrically conductive or magnetically susceptible ground effectively destroys the transmitted energy.
 In general, soils that are moist and have high clay content, especially clays of certain mineralogy, will have high electrical conductivities as measured by their cation exchange capacity (CEC).
 While no chemical tests were performed on the soils and sediments in the Tophane area, visual analysis showed them to be composed of sandy silts with some clay.
 The question of the soil composition of the Tophane area could be further resolved through an examination of geological studies of the area.
 This could provide more information of the attenuation of the radar frequencies at 1.5 m depth.
 For the most part, however, penetration depth in the Tophane area was sufficient to resolve the features of interest, and energy attenuation was not a negative factor.

 Tophane area GPR Tests